gore-event/gore-event.github.io/content/previous/2022/home.md

 We greatly want to thank everyone involved for the great time, the organizational help and a beautiful display of the pleasures of science/engineering all around!
 Without all of you this event would not have been possible.
 Thank you!

+Have a look at our [gallery](/gallery) for some impressions of the event.